 Do not exceed the load rating of your tires (molded on the side wall of your tire) or the maximum vehicle load rating, whichever is less.
-Overloading could result in premature tire failure causing you to loose control of vour vehicle and result in an accident.
+Overloading could result in premature tire failure causing you to loose control of your vehicle and result in an accident.
 The maximum vehicle load rating (GVWR) is found on the Tire and Rim Data label on the driver's door.
-Failure to comply may result in personal injury, death, equipment or property damage.
+Failure to comply may result in death, personal injury, equipment or property damage.